* This is the Consumer Version. *

 Increased thyroid activity, which speeds up the body’s metabolism

-Certain stimulant drugs, such as cocaine, amphetamines, methylenedioxymethamphetamine (MDMA, or Ecstasy), monoamine oxidase inhibitors (a type of antidepressant), and phencyclidine (angel dust)
+Certain stimulant drugs, such as cocaine, amphetamines, methylenedioxymethamphetamine (MDMA, or Ecstasy), monoamine oxidase inhibitors (or MOAs, a type of antidepressant), and phencyclidine (angel dust)

 Overdoses of drugs that contain aspirin, because high doses of aspirin cause cells to produce excessive heat

 Ineffective heat loss is most common in hot, humid conditions.
 The following also greatly interfere with heat loss:

 Heavy, tight, clothing that does not breathe (that is, does not allow air and moisture to pass through easily).
 Wearing such clothing prevents sweat from evaporating from the skin surface and cooling the body.

 Certain drugs, most often antipsychotic drugs and drugs with anticholinergic effects, may reduce sweating.

 Obesity interferes with heat loss because a thick layer of fat is a good insulator.